 Are there any instruments it won't work with?

 Note Rush hasn't been tested with every instrument out there, so we can't guarantee 100% success.
-In particular it may not work well with very low-pitched instruments like a bass guitar, or possibly some very high-pitched instruments.
+If you have any problems please let me know!

 What if my piano is out of tune?